eclipse-keyple/keyple-plugin-android-omapi-java-lib/README.md

 ## Overview

-The **Keyple Plugin Android OMAPI Java Library** is an addon to allow an application using Keyple to interact with Android OMAPI readers.
+The **Keyple Plugin Android OMAPI Java Library** is an add-on to allow an application using Keyple to interact with Android OMAPI readers.

 ## Documentation & Contribution Guide